 Of course, it sobers Kaplan—the sheer hate to which she has to bear witness and endure herself.
 She won’t get into specifics, but she allows that there are “precautions taken” when she’s in Charlottesville with the plaintiffs.
 “And when we’re there for trial, for sure there will be precautions taken.”
 (The women expect the case to go to trial in 2020.)
 But Dunn notes that she and Kaplan can go back and forth between their normal lives and this case.
 At least to an extent.
 For the plaintiffs—a group of almost a dozen that includes parents, students, and a Christian minister—it’s even harder to find respite.
 “These are people who believe in how critical it is to stand up, holding accountable the people who did this.
 I just admire that so much,” she explains.
 “They still live in Charlottesville, right?
 They live with the memories and the threats and the injuries every single day.”

-The case comes at a time when antisemitic and race-based hate crimes are on the rise, and the federal government has never seemed less inclined to take action to counter it.
+The case comes at a time when anti-Semitic and race-based hate crimes are on the rise, and the federal government has never seemed less inclined to take action to counter it.
 Given his base and his Twitter presence, Trump himself presents an obvious concern.
 But, as Vice News reported in March, so does the rest of his administration.
-His Department of Justice has pursued 60 percent fewer civil rights cases than the Obama administration did and 50 percent fewer than the Bush administration did.
+His Department of Justice has pursued 60% fewer civil rights cases than the Obama administration did and 50% fewer than the Bush administration did.

-Last month, the Department of Homeland Security did announce that it would recognize white nationalist terror from within the United States as a significant threat, a far overdue break with a previous approach that focused for the most part on foreign groups like ISIS and al Qaeda.
-That decision came after a white nationalist drove to a Walmart in El Paso, Texas, to target Hispanic men, women, and children.
+Last month the Department of Homeland Security did announce that it would recognize white nationalist terror from within the United States as a significant threat, a far overdue break with a previous approach that focused for the most part on foreign groups like ISIS and al-Qaida.
+That decision came after a white nationalist drove to a Walmart in El Paso to target Hispanic men, women, and children.
 He killed almost two dozen people.